Haivision/srt/docs/API.md

 define the outgoing port.
 If you don't set up the outgoing port by calling this function (or use port number 0), a unique port number will be selected automatically.

-The `*_peerof` version simply copies the bound address setting from an existing UDP socket.
+The `*_acquire` version simply takes over the given UDP socket and copies the bound address setting from it.

 ```c++
 int srt_listen(SRTSOCKET u, int backlog);